Patrick Stewart

 Patrick Stewart and Sunny Ozell

-Five years of relationship ended with a marriage ceremony conducted by Ian McKellen.
+After five years together, they married in a ceremony officiated by Ian McKellen.
 The couple settled in their own home in one of the neighborhoods of Brooklyn.

 The wedding of Patrick Stewart and Sunny Ozell